MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nf-shobjidl-inamespacetreecontroldrophandler-ondragposition.md

 ## -remarks

-Failing this method prevents the item rearrangment.
+Failing this method prevents the item rearrangement.